evgenyneu/evgenii.com/blog/_posts/2018-09-29-three-body-problem-simulator.md

 }
 ```

-Before the first run, we need to supply pick some initial positions and velocities of the Sun, Earth and Jupiter and store them in the `u` array.
+Before the first run, we need to choose some initial positions and velocities of the Sun, Earth and Jupiter and store them in the `u` array.

 ## Drawing the bodies on screen

-At each frame of the animation, we will get new positions of the three bodies in the `u` array, which we use to position the Sun, Earth and Jupiter on screen.
-Here we use the drawing techniques we discussed in the [harmonic oscillator tutorial](/blog/programming-harmonic-oscillator/).
+At each frame of the animation, we calculate new positions of the three bodies in the `u` array.
+These position are turned into coordinates of the bodies on computer screen.
+Here we use the same drawing techniques that we discussed in the [harmonic oscillator tutorial](/blog/programming-harmonic-oscillator/).